UEFI Memory Forensics: A Framework for UEFI Threat Analysis: Background

-Inline hooking goes beyond simple pointer manipulation by directly altering the machine code at function entry points, enabling redirection to malicious code while preserving the original function's integrity.
-It typically works by replacing the beginning of a target function with a \texttt{call} or a \texttt{jump} instruction that redirects execution to the attacker's code.
-The attacker's code can then execute its own logic before, after, or instead of the original function's code.
-After the malicious code runs, the attacker usually ensures that the original function continues executing by using a trampoline mechanism that preserves the overwritten instructions.
-A diagram of inline hooking is provided in \autoref{fig:InlineHooking}.
+\textbf{Inline Hooking. } Inline hooking directly alters machine code at function entry points by replacing the first instructions with a \texttt{call} or \texttt{jump} instruction that redirects execution to attacker-controlled code.
+The attacker's code can execute before, after, or instead of the original function, typically using a trampoline mechanism to preserve the overwritten instructions and allow normal execution to continue (see~\autoref{fig:InlineHooking}).